dokempf/UseLatexMk/README.md

   through configuration files.
 Note, you need to do this to build non-PDF documents.

+**Please note the following security restriction**:

+UseLatexMk relies on latexmk separating input and output directory correctly.
+This includes using an absolute path for the output directory.
+On some TeX systems this requires the disabling of a security measure by setting `openout_any = a`.
+See UseLatexMk.cmake for additional information on the matter.

 # What is needed to use UseLatexMk from my project?

 You just need to